leafsphp/alchemy/README.md

 [![Total Downloads](https://poser.pugx.org/leafs/alchemy/downloads)](https://packagist.org/packages/leafs/alchemy)
 [![License](https://poser.pugx.org/leafs/alchemy/license)](https://packagist.org/packages/leafs/alchemy)

 Alchemy is a Leaf module which allows you to quickly and efficiently create and run tests in your Leaf apps.
 Leaf 3 is built with testing in mind.
 In fact, support for testing with Pest PHP/PHPUnit is included out of the box.
 However, Alchemy allows you to avoid all the hustle and write your tests without having to setup anything.
-Just create your `test`/`tests` folder and start writing your tests.
+Just run the setup script and run your tests without any config or anything like that.

 ## 📦 Installation